Shoe Carnival (SCVL)

 Known for its playful atmosphere that features carnival elements, Shoe Carnival (NASDAQ:SCVL) is a retailer that sells footwear from mainstream brands for the entire family.

-Shoe Carnival falls short of our quality standards.
-There are superior stocks for sale in the market.
+Shoe Carnival’s quality is not up to our standards.
+Better businesses are for sale in the market.

 Why There Are Better Opportunities Than Shoe Carnival

-Footwear retailer Shoe Carnival (NASDAQ:SCVL) announced better-than-expected revenue in Q3 CY2025, but sales fell by 3.2% year on year to $297.2 million.
-The company expects the full year’s revenue to be around $1.14 billion, close to analysts’ estimates.
-Its GAAP profit of $0.53 per share was in line with analysts’ consensus estimates.
+Footwear retailer Shoe Carnival (NASDAQ:SCVL) met Wall Street’s revenue expectations in Q4 CY2025, but sales fell by 3.4% year on year to $254.1 million.
+Its GAAP profit of $0.33 per share was in line with analysts’ consensus estimates.

 Company Overview